canonical/ubuntu-cloud-docs/oci/oci-how-to/index.rst

 *************

-If you have a specific goal but are already familiar with the Ubuntu container images, our how-to guides have more in-depth detail than our tutorials, and dig a bit further into the more advanced uses of Ubuntu container images.
+If you have a specific goal but are already familiar with the Ubuntu container images, our how-to guides have more in-depth details than our tutorials, and dig a bit further into the more advanced uses of Ubuntu container images.

 They'll help you achieve an end result but may require you to understand and